VulcanJS/vulcan-next/src/content/docs/features/testing-+-storybook.md

 Used for instance to load the default admin user credentials in tests.
 As a default, it will use development values from `.env.development`.

+### Intercept emails

+Vulcan Next embeds the setup described in the [following official tutorial on how to test mail workflows in Cypress](https://www.cypress.io/blog/2021/05/11/testing-html-emails-using-cypress/).
+Cypress will automatically run a test mail server on `http://localhost:7777` and can intercept mails via the "getMail" task.

+See e2e tests for the authentication workflow to get some usage examples.

 ## Storybook

 ### Same import as in Next